 Money received from the U.S., like a pension, tax-advantaged account or Social Security retirement benefits, will not be taxed as income by Honduras.

 Don’t forget that as an American citizen, the U.S. government will tax you on foreign-earned income.

 Retire in Honduras: Safety

 According to the U.S. Department of State, violent crime, such as homicide and armed robbery, is common in Honduras.
 Additionally, gang activity, street crime and narcotics and human trafficking are pretty widespread.
 In large cities such as Tegucigalpa, violent crime exists and riots or protests are expected.
 However, there are plenty of gated communities and large pockets of expats living in Honduras that employ security staff to maintain a safe living environment.

 Honduras is a beautiful tropical location to visit or live in.
 It is home to mountains, beaches and more, so there is a bit of something for everyone living in Honduras.
 It is important to remember personal safety in Honduras and not take unnecessary risks when traveling throughout the country, mainly because private hospitals are only available in cities and tourist hotspots.

 - Consider talking with a financial advisor before moving abroad.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free advisor matching tool can connect you to several financial advisors in your area.
-You can find the perfect financial advisor for you in as little as five minutes.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.